RetroAchievements/docs/docs/developer-docs/flags/remember.md

 When a condition has the `Remember Flag`, the value of the condition is stored in the `Recall` accumulator.
 This value may be used in later logic by using the `Recall` operand found in the Type column of either side.

 There is one remembered value per *group* (Core, Alt1, Alt2, etc).
-This value is initialized as a unsigned integer with value 0.
+This value is initialized at the beginning of an evaluation as a unsigned integer with value 0.
 If you Remember a new value, it will overwrite the previously remembered value.
 If you remember a Float value, the remembered value will be a floating point value instead of an unsigned integer.
 Using `Recall` before a value is remembered using the `Remember` condition will generate a warning in the asset editor.

 The `Remember` condition is a combining condition and does not break any chain it is in.
 Conditions that follow it are considered part of the chain.